Create a simple but spooky Halloween terrarium or fairy garden. All you need is a container, a few organic components, and miniatures.

 Halloween terrarium tutorial

-- large container
+- large bowl or container

 - small river rocks/gravel*